 There are concerns regarding the scanned area range of the AccuProfile laser.
 The optimum distance for our laser (model 820-120) is 3.5”-4.5” from the bottom of the laser to the surface.
 At the 4.5” vertical scanning distance, we have about 3.14” of width area.
-This area, when swept around in a 360° rotation, will only cover a fraction of the area of an 18” diameter surface area (approximated to be about 254 square inches).
+This area, when swept around in a 360° rotation, will only cover a fraction of the area of an 18” diameter surface area (approximately 254 square inches).
 Figure 2.5 gives a visual representation of the laser’s scanning limitation.
 Below in Table 2-2 are the total scanned areas of the laser set at the maximum vertical scanning distance of 4.5” coupled with the laser positioned at various distances from the center of the BOP inner walls:

 Table 2-2 – Scanned Surface Areas at Different Heights